Dark Photons in the Early Universe: From Thermal Production to Cosmological Constraints

-In the right panel of Fig.~\ref{fig:result}, we combine the two cosmological bounds based on energy-density considerations together and compare it with other known bounds.
+In the right panel of Fig.~\ref{fig:result}, we combine the cosmological bounds derived in the above analysis together and compare it with other known bounds.
 Here, the orange regions are excluded by stellar cooling, taken from Ref.~\cite{Li:2023vpv}.
-The blue region represent the bound derived from supernovae, taken from Ref.~\cite{Chang:2016ntp}.
+The blue region represents the bound derived from supernovae, taken from Ref.~\cite{Chang:2016ntp}.
 The laboratory bounds derived from $(g-2)_{\mu}$, $(g-2)_{e}$, collider, and beam dump experiments are generated using the {\tt DARKCAST package}~\cite{Ilten:2018crw}.
-In comparison with these bounds, the cosmological bound is most stringent in the mass range from 0.1 MeV to 6 MeV.
+In comparison with these bounds, the combined cosmological bound is the most stringent in the mass range from 0.1 MeV to 6 MeV.